spenczar/spenczar.com/content/analytics_stages.md

 ### Stage 4: We need to know a lot more about how people use our products
 The "hmmm maybe we should go back to working on product and not the signup page" phase.

-You've now got a large enough base of users that it's not feasible to stay in close contact with everybody, and you're surprised by occasional negative comments on Hacker News.
+You've now got enough users that it's not feasible to stay in close contact with everybody, and you're surprised by occasional negative comments on Hacker News.
 "Why didn't they just email me first?", you whinge.
 "We should add instrumentation all over our app, so we know how people actually use it and see what the problems are!"

 Most of the instrumentation is done in Mixpanel, but page views are still in GA.
 Things are getting sufficiently complex that there's one engineer who is just known as "the analytics guy" and who has become the local expert on the quirks and warts through pure accident.